cnbeining/ABPlayerHTML5-Py/README.md

 Copyleft
 -----
-A number of opensource codes are used in this little project, especially the main programme, Mukioplayer.
-The website of Mukioplayer is https://code.google.com/p/mukioplayer/  ,MIT License.
+A number of opensource codes are used in this little project, especially the main programme, ABPlayerHTML5.
+The website of ABPlayerHTML5 is https://github.com/jabbany/ABPlayerHTML5 , MIT License, used under authorization of original developer.

 The part of web server is from http://xiaket.org/  , author:Xia Kai <xiaket@corp.netease.com/xiaket@gmail.com> .